MightyPork/gex-f072/README.md

 # GEX Firmware for STM32F072

-Copy `build.mk.example` to `build.mk`, configure as desired, and build the firmware image with `make build`.
+Copy `build.mk.example` to `build.mk`, configure as desired, and build the firmware image with `make`.

 Individual GEX units can be enabled or disabled in this config file, and the target platform is selected here as well.